Kathleen Hale Is a Crazy Stalkerby Kathleen Hale

-Hilarious, candid, and sometimes unsettling, Kathleen Hale Is a Crazy Stalker examines the many forms that trauma can take, revises our ideas of who or what a predator can be, and introduces an arresting and madcap new voice for this strange American century.
+Hilarious, candid, and sometimes unsettling, Kathleen Hale Is a Crazy Stalker introduces an arresting and unusual new voice for this strange American century.

 “Half journalism, half confession, Kathleen Hale’s fantastic collection allows readers to visit the unique, brilliant and intense place that is her mind.
 Her cultural tourism is written with a sensitivity and self-awareness reminiscent of David Foster Wallace and Jon Ronson.
 Hale writes about people who are often overlooked and mocked by elite society and her charm is that the only person she finds ridiculous is herself.”—Jesse Eisenberg, author of Bream Gives Me Hiccups